Marquette Method & NFP Research

 Methods for Child Spacing

-Journal of Midwifery &amp; Women’s Health
+Journal of Midwifery & Women’s Health

 Richard Fehring, Marquette University